 The University Library regularly exhibits a broad range of arts and crafts from watercolors, oils, etchings, graphic arts, and acrylics to photographs, jewelry, miniatures, baskets, and the book arts.
 While local and regional artists of all ages, including children in K – 12, may exhibit in the library’s galleries, artists from outside the region and traveling exhibits may also be considered.
-All exhibitions and displays are approved and scheduled by the Dean of University Libraries.
-Artists interested in exhibiting are normally asked to schedule an appointment with Dr. Richard Wood (Dean of University Libraries) and to bring sample works, digital images, or a portfolio unless they can be viewed on the artist’s website.
+All exhibitions and displays are approved and scheduled by the Outreach and Communications Librarian.
+Artists interested in exhibiting are normally asked to schedule an appointment with Paula Webb, Outreach & Communications Librarian.

-Matting, framing, etc.
+Matting, Framing, etc.

 While the University Library cannot provide a security guard, a state-of-the-art video surveillance system is used successfully to monitor the library’s exhibit areas, as well as entrances and exits.
 This has been a very effective tool in safeguarding art works; however, it must be understood that the library is not responsible for any theft and damage.

 The library does not sell art; therefore, the artist may place cost and contact information on each piece or on a list of works, etc. If a work is sold by the artist, it normally needs to remain in the show until it is over unless the artist can replace it with another work(s).
 The library does not charge the artist or take any commission for works that artist sells.